WilliamCrook/The-Exoplanet-Detector/README.md

 # The-Exoplanet-Detector
+Division of work: GUI_code and Analysis_code scripts written by William Crook, Parameter_Calculations written by Jordan Sheridan, and Make_Model written by Parin Vyas.

 This is the final BSc project for William Crook, Jordan Sheridan and Parin Vyas.
 University of York.
 2021.

 To start the program run the GUI_code script.